November 2024

 The Bough Breaks, Camden Art Centre, London

 Matthew Krishanu’s (b.
-1980, Bradford, UK) major exhibition will include both paintings and works on paper.
-The artist’s atmospheric, pared-back compositions depict scenes from his life, including his childhood years in Bangladesh growing up with his brother and their parents who were Christian missionaries.
+1980, Bradford, UK) major exhibition includes both paintings and works on paper.
+The artist’s atmospheric, pared-back compositions depict scenes from his life, including his childhood years in Bangladesh growing up with his brother and their parents – a British Christian missionary and an Indian theologian.
 Seemingly familiar narratives are alluded to but destabilised, and the viewer’s own projections are called upon to fulfil the interpretive loop, raising questions about childhood, religion, race, power and the legacies of empire.

 Working in series, one painting segues into the next as a natural telling of the artist’s own journey through the joys and sorrows of life, with deeply personal subject matter that speaks to the human condition in all its complexity.